icon-project/btp/javascore/bmv/IconRelayMessageStrucutureForPara.md

   key: bytes
   # get from api, https://polkadot.js.org/docs/substrate/rpc#getreadproofkeys-vecstoragekey-at-blockhash-readproof
   # data of MPT node (branch node, leaf node) to prove that storage, from top to bottom
-  # result from api may not in top to bottom order, relay must reorder that
   proofs: [bytes]
 }